 FAQs: Common Questions About Cable Manufacturing

-Insulation prevents electrical leakage, protects users from electric shock, and ensures safe separation between conductors.
+Insulation prevents electrical leakage and protects users from electric shock.

 Why are different conductor materials used?

-Different materials offer varying conductivity, weight, and mechanical properties, making them suitable for specific applications.
+Different materials offer varying conductivity, weight, and strength for specific applications.

 Are all cables manufactured the same way?

-Material quality, operating temperature, mechanical stress, and environmental exposure all influence cable durability.
+Factors include material quality, temperature, mechanical stress, and environmental exposure.

 Conclusion